sai-sahith7/VTOP-Automation/README.md

   * A web-driver of your choice (preferrably Chrome)
   * An extension file availbe in Repository (for Captcha purposes)
   * Data of your Course IDs and Class IDs

+** Note:- The python file, extension file and the web-driver must all conatin in the same folder (or change the path to the file location in the code)**

 Make changes where required (which will be mentioned in the code using comments, so look out for them)